james-lomax/the-night-before/the-night-before.md

 This will print what git commands will be run without making any actual changes.

+Do not update:
+- GIT_COMMITTER_NAME
+- GIT_COMMITTER_EMAIL
+- GIT_AUTHOR_NAME
+- GIT_AUTHOR_EMAIL

+The env-filter must be passed as a whole string, you can do this by passing a list of arguments in to subprocess.run

 ### Ammending commit times

 Use a command formatted like this one to ammend each commit